Operation Pleshet: Background

 Prior to the founding of the State of Israel, the Yishuv leadership anticipated an attack by regular Arab armies, of which Egypt's was the strongest in terms of manpower, arms and equipment.
-As such, Plan Dalet took stopping a potential Egyptian attack into account, and the Ad Halom (Sukrir) dual bridge over the Lakhish River was blown up as part of Operation Barak on May 12.
+As such, Plan Dalet took stopping a potential Egyptian attack into account, and the Isdud Bridge over the Lakhish River was blown up as part of Operation Barak on May 12.
 In the eyes of the Givati command, this part of the operation was of marginal importance.
 A platoon from the 54th Battalion, two mules and 300 kilograms of explosives were allocated for it.
 The mules fled the scene, and the explosives were divided among the soldiers, who delivered them to the bridge.
 It took two attempts to destroy it, as some of the explosives did not work the first time.

 The original bridge was built over the Lakhish River (Wadi Sukrir/Wadi Fakhira) during the Roman period, and re-built by the Ottoman Empire at the end of the 19th century.
 A parallel railway bridge was added when the coastal railway (Lebanon–Egypt) was laid.
 After numerous armed raids in the area during the 1936–1939 Arab revolt in Palestine, the British authorities set up a series of pillboxes in the area, one of them next to the bridges.

 Egypt invaded the newly declared State of Israel on May 15, 1948.
 Their strength was approximately one division, commanded by Major General Ahmed Ali al-Mwawi.
 Their advance was three-pronged: The main column moved north through what is today the Gaza Strip and attacked Kfar Darom, another column went east toward Beersheba, and a third attacked kibbutz Nirim.
 On May 17, a small force split off from Beersheba to link up with more Egyptian forces at Auja al-Hafir, on May 19 the main column attacked Yad Mordechai, and on May 20, the main force in Beersheba set out to link with the Jordanian Arab Legion in Hebron.

 On May 21, Cairo sent an urgent message to its units in Palestine, saying "we want al-Majdal today".
 Following the Israeli Operation Bin Nun, on May 25, the Jordanian Arab Legion pressured the Egyptians to move northwards to the Ramla–Aqir–Yibna area, in order to connect later with the legion at Bab al-Wad.
 Doing so would divide the Israeli forces into two—the Negev, and the rest of Israel.
 The Egyptian commander al-Mwawi, was opposed to such a move, but the leadership in Cairo dismissed his worries, and on May 28 ordered a quarter of his total combat forces to move north from Majdal.